 A fixed rate ensures the same electricity price per kWh throughout the whole duration of the energy supply contract.
 In return for this security, suppliers often demand a higher annual fee.

 A variable rate is indexed quarterly or monthly.
-Consumers usually discover whether it has risen or fallen when they get their annual breakdown.
+Consumers often discover whether it has risen or fallen when they get their annual breakdown, though the price at any given time can be found on the customer space of the online supplier platform.
 The risk is that if the price has increased they will have to pay the difference, which may be substantial.

 As a general rule, variable prices tend to be more attractive than fixed prices at the end of the contract as they carry more risk.